Rhaphiolepis: planting, pruning, care

 Raphiolepis ovata – botanical illustration

-This bush dislikes icy winds and severe cold but tolerates drought and sea spray common in coastal gardens.
+This bush dislikes icy winds and severe cold but tolerates drought and sea spray in coastal gardens.

 Main species and varieties